 My Grandpa lived to just shy of his 102nd birthday.
 He was a tall very upright, bow tie wearing, dog owner and walked daily.
 Walking a mile with me on Wimbledon common only months before his death.
 He said, his time in the Navy had instilled in him aged 18 how little bursts of physical exercise were key for staying alert and focussed.

-If you have any aches or pains that stop you walking for pleasure, we have a team of Specialist Physios available in St John’s Wood, Chancery Lane, Chelsea & Pimlico who can help you in person or online.
-If walking is really challenging on land, we even have Hydrotherapy available again now in Chelsea.
+If you have any aches or pains that stop you walking for pleasure, we have a team of Specialist Physios available in St John’s Wood, Chancery Lane, & Chelsea who can help you in person or online.
+If walking is really challenging on land, we even have Hydrotherapy available in Chelsea.
 Contact us to find out more.
+Incorporating walking into your daily routine can be a game-changer for your health and well-being.
+So, what are you waiting for?
+Start walking your way to better health today!

 Comments